KTH-FlowAI/causality-urban-flows/README.md

 4. **Run the scripts**: You are now ready to run the scripts.
 You can start by running the `main.m` script, which sets the parameters for the TE calculation and calls the main function to perform the calculations.

-Remember to always check the MATLAB command window for any error messages or warnings when running the scripts.

 ## Usage

 1. Set the parameters for the TE calculation in the `main.m` script.
 These include the number of modes, lags, embedding dimension, length of past history, number of nearest neighbors for the Kraskov estimator, and number of permutations for significance testing.